geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 ### Vertical scaling vs Horizontal scaling

 This is a continuation of the [cattle vs pet](https://www.hava.io/blog/cattle-vs-pets-devops-explained) analogy of servers.
 Time to analyze it a bit further.
 Imagine this, you are technically managing a fairly popular e-commerce website that has around 500 orders a day and ~50k users coming to the website.
 You have a big web server that is close to an [Amazon EC2 m5.4xlarge](https://aws.amazon.com/ec2/instance-types/) spec.
 It has 16 vCPUs and has a massive 64GB of RAM.
-Let’s assume your [WooCommerce](https://woocommerce.com/) store is running on it where the web server and MySQL database are also in that same machine.
+Let’s assume your [WooCommerce](https://woocommerce.com/) store is running on it where the webserver and MySQL database are also in that same machine.

 Now, just 3 months before Black Friday the company wants to push for a massive TV campaign and expects 5-7 times more traffic on Black Friday.
 The management is investing a lot in advertising and the website can’t go down for those 4-5 days.